6 Best Buffer Alternatives for Founders (2026)

 Buffer is great at simple scheduling, but per-channel pricing adds up and it doesn't find you customers.
-Here are seven alternatives, compared honestly.
+Here are six alternatives, compared honestly.

-Buffer is a clean, reliable scheduler, but founders outgrow it for a few common reasons: per-channel pricing adds up across platforms, there's no Reddit lead generation, and it schedules posts rather than finding customers.
-Below are the best alternatives in 2026, with honest notes on who each is for.
+Buffer is a clean, reliable scheduler, but founders outgrow it for a few common reasons: per-channel pricing adds up fast (at $6/month per channel, five platforms already cost $30/month), there's no Reddit lead generation, and it schedules posts rather than finding customers.
+That last gap matters more than it looks: in our study of 5,756 Reddit DMs, reaching out to people already describing your problem replied at 26.6%, against the 1 to 5% cold email usually sees.
+Below are the six best Buffer alternatives in 2026, compared honestly on price, platforms, and what each is actually for, including a head-to-head feature table and a dedicated look at the free options.
 We start with our own tool, OneUp Today, but include real options so you can choose well.

 What to look for